 Has anyone ever felt more affirmed than that young man in his father’s arms, home again?

 We’re looking for who people are.
-We best encourage them when we remind them of their true identity, especially when they’ve forgotten, like the younger son, or they doubt, like the tax collector.
+We encourage them best when we remind them of their true identity, especially when they’ve forgotten, like the younger son, or when they doubt, like the tax collector.

-We go out of our way to affirm what they do because we believe in who they are.
+We go out of our way to affirm what they do–anything we can see worth affirming–because we believe in who they are.
 We believe in their identity, in the beauty reflected in them by their Creator.
 We believe that God makes us beautiful because we are beloved, and even the rags and feces can’t ruin that or render it null and void.
 Nothing can separate us from the love of God.
 NOTHING can separate us from the love of God.

 This is our starting point.
 We are sons and daughters of grace; we believe in God’s love and grace for ourselves and for one another.
 When we see who we are–including our brokenness and need–we are going in the right direction to receive God’s mercy and grace.
 We go home justified because God justifies us.